 If they don’t have the requisite experience (and most realize pretty quickly that they don’t), they might hire a bookkeeper or accountant, or outsource the work to a contractor.
 While these folks tackle taxes and everyday cash flow issues, mentors and financial advisors can help make strategic financial decisions.

-But hiring a Chief Financial Officer is not at all like hiring an accountant.
+Hiring a Chief Financial Officer is not at all like hiring an accountant.
 It means hiring a C-level team member who understands finances the same way the CEO understands your industry.

 A good CFO plots your course through the many disruptions and variables that keep impacting businesses on a financial level, and helps bring the CEO’s vision to fruition through the judicious application of resources.
-When you’re hiring a CFO, you’re hiring a leader, and the best practices for this process will naturally reflect that.
+When hiring a CFO, you’re hiring a leader, and the best practices for this process will naturally reflect that.

-Know your vision
+1. Know your vision.

-The CEO won’t necessarily know all the details of the financial side of things (especially if operational expenses typically fall under someone else’s purview), but they should be able to provide sufficient strategic guidance for the potential CFO to be able to determine the steps necessary for success.
+The CEO won’t necessarily know all the details of the financial side of things (especially if operational expenses typically fall in someone else’s purview), but they should be able to provide sufficient strategic guidance for the potential CFO to be able to determine the steps necessary for success.

 Your CFO’s vision must align well with your company.
 If there is a fundamental disconnect in vision communicated to candidates when it comes to things like growth, risk management, or investments, then the new CFO will find themselves working blind, or even counter to the company’s wider goals.

-Know your challenges
+2. Know your challenges.

 Challenges are similarly important.
-Having a good grasp on your current financial and financial-adjacent challenges will not only enable candidates to self-select for the types of challenge they enjoy, it will also empower you to ask more pointed and helpful questions during the interview process.
+Having a good grasp on your current financial and financial-adjacent challenges will not only enable candidates to self-select for the types of challenge they enjoy.
+It will also empower you to ask more pointed and helpful questions during the interview process.

 Future challenges are also worthy of consideration.
 Are there new industry regulations in the pipeline?
 Is a key tax credit expiring in the next few years?
 Is an important vendor experiencing financial instability?

-Nail down necessary skills
+3. Nail down necessary skills.

 Not every CFO will need the same skills.
-But if you know that they are necessary, you’ll need to be extra vigilant to ensure that your new CFO truly brings them to the table.
+But if you know that a certain skill is necessary, you’ll need to be extra vigilant to ensure that your new CFO truly brings it to the table.

-What’s more, if your new CFO is lacking in a particular area (let’s say they’re brilliant at the core parts of their job but they can’t spell to save their life), it may be easier to hire someone else who can handle those tasks, or delegate that work to a current employee.
+What’s more, if your new CFO is lacking in a particular area—let’s say they’re brilliant at the core parts of their job but they can’t spell to save their life—it may be easier to hire someone else who can handle those tasks, or delegate that work to a current employee.
 Finding someone who can proofread and edit correspondence before it goes out is considerably simpler than finding someone who can develop a sound financial strategy for the entire company.

 - Is it the ability to quickly analyze the financial health of a particular endeavor through a look at its financials over the course of several months?

 Creating a simulation that covers one or more key skills can help you to determine whether there’s a gap in your candidate’s perception of their expertise and the reality.

-Consider your culture
+4. Consider your culture.